liujl93/academic-kickstart/content/post/rcpp/index.md

 caption = "Cupcake"
 +++

 This post is related to a short course [High Performance Computing for Spatial Data](http://blue.for.msu.edu/envr18/) taught by [Dr. Andrew Finley](http://blue.for.msu.edu/) and Dr. Dorit Hammerling at [2018 ENVR Workshop](https://community.amstat.org/envr/events/envr2018workshop).
-An useful slide can be found [here](http://blue.for.msu.edu/envr18/slides/R-api.pdf).
+A useful slide can be found [here](http://blue.for.msu.edu/envr18/slides/R-api.pdf).

 There are three functions for integrating R and C/C++: